Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 ## Release v3.2.0

-In this update we have upgraded FDX APIs to v5.2.1 and also added support for Consent, Customer and Recipient Registration v5.2.1 APIs.
+In this update we have upgraded FDX APIs to v5.2.1 and added support for Consent, Customer and Recipient Registration v5.2.1 APIs.

 In addition, we have added Phase4b APIs for Open Banking Brazil.